Hibernate interview questions and answers: Prepare for your next job interview. We have collected the most relevant questions for you.

 71. What is the role of transactions in Hibernate, and why are they important?

 Transactions in Hibernate play a crucial role in ensuring data consistency and integrity.
+This is an important question, which is why it was included in the Hibernate interview questions and answers.

 They define a set of operations that are executed as a single unit of work.